UgnisSoftware/design-system-builder/README.md

 **Warning**: Ugnis is still in alpha, while we guarantee that exported code will work, [we are still missing some features](https://github.com/UgnisSoftware/ugnis/#goals-for-10v-release)

-## Why Ugnis was created
+## Why we created Ugnis

-We help companies speed up their front-end development.
+We are freelancers that help companies speed up their front-end development.
 One of the thing we often have to do is migrating older projects to a new framework.

 **Migration sucks** for everyone:
   * **Product Managers** want new features and quicker iterations.
 Spending so much time refactoring is a hard sell from business perspective.